theacodes/blog.thea.codes/srcs/building-a-stateless-api-proxy.md

 Another big drawback to this approach is that it's basically impossible to revoke a proxy token without some more thinking.
 There's a few ways you could think of doing it such as revoking the real token (which invalidates all proxy tokens made from that real token), revoking the proxy's private key (invalidates every token), or by managing multiple private/public key pairs (see [Certificate authority](https://en.wikipedia.org/wiki/Certificate_authority)).

 Of course, there's a lot I left out.
 JWTs can actually contain lots of useful claims, such as an expiration time, that can be used by both the proxy and the app.
+You can also use more sophisticated algorithms such as [Elliptic-curve cryptography](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography) for better CPU and space efficiency.
+There's lots of places to go from here!

 ## Read more